Entering into electronic contracts

 - The consideration or price is agreed

 A written signature is not necessarily required for a valid contract to exist.
 The terms of the agreement also can be agreed verbally.
-Contracts can be signed electronically since the introduction almost 20 years ago of Electronic Transactions Act 2000 (NSW) and corresponding legislation in Australia’s other States and Territories.
+Contracts can be signed electronically since the Electronic Transactions Act 2000 (NSW) and corresponding legislation in Australia’s other States and Territories.

 How can they be executed?